max-github-mjhodgson-com/hass-appdaemon/README.md

 ## House Mode

 This controls the mode that the house is currently in.
-This is based on an input_select in Home Assistant, the modes are Home, Out (short a short time), Away (for a long time), Sleep, Pre-arrival, Scheduled arrival, Just Arrived, Just Left and Pre-departure.
+This is based on an input_select in Home Assistant, the modes are Home, Out (for a short time), Away (for a long time), Sleep, Pre-arrival, Scheduled arrival, Just Arrived, Just Left and Pre-departure.
 It will change modes when people enter or leave, or other modes timeout.
 It will also run automations based on the current mode.

+Home Assistant configuration.yaml for the House Mode "input_select":

+`input_select:
+  house_mode_l:
+    name: House Mode
+    options:
+      - Home
+      - Out
+      - Away
+      - Sleep
+      - Pre-Arrival
+      - Scheduled Arrival
+      - Just Arrived
+      - Just Left
+      - Pre-Departure
+    initial: Home
+`